TheDrw/Self-Improvement-Things/C++/queue/README.md

 Because this was kind of trivial, I don't need to provide test cases.
 I provided a print_queue function if you want to try it out.
 I just did 10 pushes of i from 1 to 10, and 11 pops to test for any issues.
+The pointer things are done the old style.
+I may change it to c++14 later.

 The array version of the queue works fine at the moment.
+It compiles with g++ -std=c++14 -Wall -Wextra -Werror main.cpp.
 The queue is dynamic meaning the array it is used to hold the items grows and shrinks by depending how many items are in the queue.
 It is pretty much a vector.
 The array grows in powers of 2 after 4, so capacity is within \[4,inf).
 It is not really infinite, but you get the idea.
 The tricky part when implementing this was how the keep track of the front and back when shrinking.